carpentries/commons/membership-info/benefits-of-membership.md

 ### Who we are

-Software Carpentry and Data Carpentry are non-profit volunteer organizations who teach essential computing and data skills.
+The Carpentries is a non-profit volunteer organization that teaches essential computing and data skills.
 We exist because the skills needed to do computational, data-intensive research are not offered as basic research training in most universities or disciplines.

-### Software and Data Carpentry offer
+### Software, Data and Library Carpentry offer

 - Open source, community-developed lessons
 - Workshops based on a learn-by-doing, ‘code with me’ approach